 - Poles, sticks or any other object to display banners, flags and signs are not permitted.

 - You can bring a pair of binoculars to enhance overall experience.

 - Video, audio and recording devices (including professional cameras, tablets and/or Ipads) may be prohibited.
 Cellular phones are permitted in the arena provided they do not interfere with other patrons’ enjoyment of the event.

 - Baby changing stations are located in all three washrooms located on the south side of the arena (men's, ladies and family washrooms).

 - Children two years and under do not require a ticket to most events provided that they sit on the lap of an adult throughout the entire event.
 This policy varies by event, so please inquire at time of ticket purchase.

 - Complaints regarding services provided to patrons during an event or hockey game should be directed to the Box Office located in the main lobby.
 Staff will use all reasonable efforts to resolve complaints.
 If an event has passed and patrons wish to provide feedback or have any questions or concerns, please submit an email to firstname.lastname@example.org or call 705-671-3000.

 - The Sudbury Community Arena has several concession stands located throughout the building operated by the Sudbury Wolves Hockey Club.
 No outside food or beverages are permitted.
-The Sudbury Community Arena is a nut-free facility.
-Please note that the concession stands are cash only.
+Please note that the concession stands are CASHLESS, only cards are accepted.

 - See the City of Greater Sudbury's Current Employment Opportunities webpage.